JohnTelford/mkdocs_blog/docs/blog/Iterative/iterative.md

 Markdown is future proof.
 Even if the application you’re using stops working at some point in the future, you’ll still be able to read your Markdown-formatted text using a text editing application.
 This is an important consideration when it comes to books, university theses, and other milestone documents that need to be preserved indefinitely.

 Markdown is everywhere.
-Websites  GitHub support Markdown, and lots of desktop and web-based applications support it.
+Websites, GitHub support Markdown, and lots of desktop and web-based applications support it.

 When you write in Markdown, the text is stored in a plaintext file that has an .md extension.

 ## **Local Static Site Generator**

+// FIXME developer generating a private website for development and a private website for stakeholders

-Developers use the `Local Static Generator` build a local website or a Private Internet Website for stakeholders
+Developers use the `Local Static Generator` build a local website to see how edits would look  `program with a live website on.
+See edits as they happen.
+MkDocs has it built in`

 ## **Content Delivery Network**